Skip to main content

 yum install -y postgresql12-devel

-3. Set the environment variable and make it effective.
+3. Set environment variables and activate them.

 export PATH=$PATH:/usr/pgsql-12/bin